Sunday, 19 June 2022

 "Line of dialogue."
 Fred turned to discover that the man speaking was the first person he'd met the day he started the job.
 (Go straight to: "The man speaking was..."
 Or even: "It was X – the first person...")

 There’s no need to plot your characters’ every footstep.
-It too easily becomes: “He rose from his chair, turned and walked over to the door, put his hand on the doorknob, twisted it, opened the door and went out, closing it behind him.”
+It too easily becomes: “He rose from his chair, turned and walked over to the door, put his hand on the doorknob, twisted it, opened the door and walked through the doorway, closing the door behind him.”
 Substitute “He went out” unless you want to say something like: I left the room with silent dignity, but caught my foot in the mat.
 (Diary of a Nobody, George and Weedon Grossmith.
 More about the diary here.)

 It has been used by many good writers, but it's best to avoid this cliché: He opened his mouth to speak – but thought better of it.